 As an associate professor in the Department of English at Penn State, Selber serves as Director of Digital Education and Director of The Penn State Digital English Studio.
 In these capacities, he designs sociotechnical infrastructures to support the digital endeavors of both individuals and academic programs.
 Selber also oversees graduate students who are working to earn a teaching with technology certificate, advises undergraduate students who are working to earn a technical writing minor, and offers a senior seminar for undergraduate students who are concentrating in professional and media writing.

 Outside of his home department, Selber works as a Faculty Fellow in the Teaching and Learning with Technology unit and as an affiliate professor in the College of Information Sciences and Technology.
-In the 2016 spring term, he was a Faculty Fellow in the Center for Humanities and Information.
+In 2016, he was a Faculty Fellow in the Center for Humanities and Information.

 Selber has received several national awards for outstanding research: